guardian/digital-design-demo/README.md

 `git clone [path to repo]`

-Create a new branch named "my_branch" and switch to using it
+Create a new branch named "my_branch" and switch to using it (Make a personal version)

 `git checkout -b my_branch`

-Add you branch to the remote repo so it's available in the ☁️
+Add you branch to the remote repo so it's available in the ☁️ (Add your duplicate to the ☁️)

 `git push origin my_branch`